Banking News Savings Account Deposits Set To Dwindle 2648

-The study by Government backed savings body NS&I found that, despite tough economic times, 47 per cent of the UK population has managed to maintain a regular savings account
+The study by Government backed savings body NS&I; found that, despite tough economic times, 47 per cent of the UK population has managed to maintain a regular savings account deposit so far.

 “However, the downward trend in savings over time is worrying as more than a third of savers currently do not have enough in savings to cover an emergency.
 It is now more important than ever both to take control of spending and to have an emergency fund set aside.”